 IPR Management

 Effective Intellectual Property Rights (IPR) Management ensures that intellectual property is protected, managed, and leveraged effectively throughout the technology transfer process.
-The below section is divided into three components, which cover key information, tools and standardized documents: 1.
-Introduction to IPR, 2.
-IPR Management Resources, and 3.
-Policies and Templates.
+The section below is divided into three components, which cover key information, tools, and standardized documents:

 Effective IPR management begins with the identification and documentation of inventions, followed by securing appropriate protections such as patents, copyrights, trademarks, or trade secrets, depending on the nature of the innovation.
 This process involves several steps including evaluating the novelty, utility, and market potential of the IP, conducting freedom-to-operate analyses, and navigating complex filing procedures across jurisdictions.
 Beyond protection, IPR management also includes the clarification and decisions on ownership rights, developing licensing or other commercialization strategies, enforcement, and alignment of IPR decisions with business goals.
 Strong IPR management is essential for attracting investors, enabling industry partnerships, and maintaining a competitive edge.
 It is a critical component for both research institutions and startups aiming to bring new technologies to market.